Isetta-Team/Isetta-Website-Raw/docs/interviews/coming-soon.md

 # Upcoming Interviews

-We've held an interview with Tommy Refenes of [Super Meat Boy](https://supermeatboy.com/), and we're currently working on the transcription.
-Expect it to be posted within the coming weeks!

-We are also currently in talks with other game engine programmers about interviews, and we will update this page when we've got interviews scheduled.
+We are currently in talks with other game engine programmers about interviews, and we will update this page when we've got interviews scheduled.

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">